ooloth/dotfiles/README.md

 ln -sfv ~/Sites/projects/dotfiles/alacritty.yml ~/.config/alacritty/alacritty.yml
 ```

+Now, changes to these files are synced to the home directory automatically.

+## Disclaimer

-I'm probably going to change these a lot, so unless you enjoy surprises, you may want to fork them before using them.
+The settings here are based purely on my personal preferences and I'm doing this for fun, so...expect lots of changes and experimenting.
+Unless you love surprises, you'll probably want to fork this repo before using them.